szgaljic/f6/content/docs/foundations/capability.md

 The conversation now shifts to deriving the **Technical Requirements**—broad characteristics that define what the underlying architecture and system must achieve.

-We'll focus on three specific product requirements: **Real-Time Fraud Monitoring**, **KYC Verification**, and **Alerts and Notifications**.
-These examples demonstrate how functional and non-functional needs are considered and how the technical team begins to define the architecture's fundamental capabilities.
+We'll focus on three product requirements for illustration: **Real-Time Fraud Monitoring**, **KYC Verification**, and **Alerts and Notifications**.
+We can show how functional and non-functional needs are considered and how the technical team begins to define the architecture's enabling capabilities.

-Much like how the product team "fills in the gaps" for stakeholders, technical teams are "filling in the gaps" for the product team—considering scalability, data flows, processing needs, and other foundational technical factors.
+Much like how the product team "fills in the gaps" for stakeholders, technical teams are "filling in the gaps" for the product team—considering scalability, data flows, processing needs, and other enabling technical factors.

 - **Real-Time Fraud Monitoring**
     - How to handle large volumes of transactional data in real time.